egophil/PV-SysReader/README.md

  - Tester
  - Developer
  - New ideas
- - Bug reports
+ - Bug report

 ## Thanks to
 Thanks for testing to Ultraschall81 from <http://www.photovoltaikforum.com/>
 Thanks to mikele9 from <http://www.photovoltaikforum.com/>
+Thanks to Shanan

 ## Author
 Philipp Drieß: <egophil@gmx.de>